k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the TDM integration with the Broadway editors and the implementation instructions for them.

-- Sending multiple values in one single parameter - you can define a String input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g. "CA,NY".
+- Sending multiple values in 1 single parameter - you can define a string input parameter in order to get a list of values into the parameter and split it into an array in the flow, e.g., "CA,NY".
 The Broadway flow can split this string by the delimiter.
-The values must be delimited by the delimiter, which is set in the Split actor in Broadway flow.
+The values must be delimited by the delimiter, which is set in the split Actor in Broadway flow.

 - You can get an input Select statement with binding parameters.
 The parameters' values can be either sent into a separate input parameter or added to the select statement.